 Pros Of Floating Homes

-- Likely cheaper than land-rooted homes in expensive coastal cities: if you’re looking to save money in an expensive city, a floating home can help you do that.
+- Likely cheaper than land-rooted homes in expensive coastal cities: If you’re looking to save money in an expensive city, a floating home may help you do that.

 Cons Of Floating Homes

-- Cell and internet coverage varies: most floating homes have good amenities, though access to internet and cell phones can be spotty, depending on the location.
+- Cell and internet coverage varies: Most floating homes have good amenities, though access to the internet and cell phones can be spotty, depending on the location.

 The Bottom Line

 Floating homes can be exciting alternatives to traditional homes for the right home buyer.
-If you love the water (and related watersports) and you live in an expensive city like Seattle, San Francisco, Portland, or Los Angeles, a floating home can make a lot of sense.
-Before you start your floating home search, connect with an agent who knows the floating home market in your area.
+If you love the water and you live in an expensive city like Seattle, San Francisco, Portland or Los Angeles, a floating home can make a lot of sense.
+Before you start your floating home search, work with a Verified Partner Agent who knows the floating home market in your area.